Programmes of Study

 Making the Right Choice

-Support starts in Year 11 when our students begin considering their potential Post 16 options choices.
+Support starts in Year 11 when our students begin considering their Post 16 option choices.

-In the autumn term, Year 11 students will hear from individual subject staff on the opportunities offered through studying their subject at A Level, this is followed by a more in depth look at our options choices in January during our Open Evening event, here external students can also learn more about the opportunities we offer.
+In the Autumn Term, Year 11 students will hear from individual subject staff about the opportunities offered for studying their subject at A Level.
+This is followed by a more in-depth look at our options choices in October during our Open Evening event.
+Here external students can also learn more about the opportunities we offer.

-For us, this includes students undertaking a MOOC (Massive Open Online Course) in an area of interest; this is part of our tutorial programme.
-MOOCs are open access tutorial courses designed to give a flavour of undergraduate content.
-To complete a course requires self-motivation and organisation, and enriches all students’ personal statements, regardless of their future aspirations.
-The below website is a good starting point for learning about these:
+For us, this includes students undertaking a MOOC(Massive Open Online Course), which is an area of interest: this is part of the tutorial programme.
+MOOCs are open-access online courses offered by some of the leading universities in the world, and are designed to give a flavour of undergraduate content.
+To complete a course requires self-motivation and organisation, and enriches all students' personal statements, regardless of their future aspirations.
+The websites below are good starting points for learning about these:

-Further details of suggested super curricular activities for both Oxford and Cambridge can be found at the below links:
+Further details of suggested super curricular activities for both Oxford and Cambridge can be found via the links below:

 Stretford Grammar School is a member of the HE+ programme.
 This programme helps support students who meet certain widening access criteria to make strong applications.
 Details of this initiative can be found here: